Fatema3733/university-database-project/README.md

 Key design features:
 - One-to-many relationships between departments and students, teachers, and courses
-- A many-to-many relationship between students and courses resolved through the **Enrolments** table
+- A many-to-many relationship between students and courses, resolved through the **Enrolments** table
-- The **Grades** table links enrolments to assessments, ensuring accurate performance tracking
+- The **Grades** table links enrolments to assessments, ensuring students only receive grades for courses they are enrolled in
 - Primary and foreign keys maintain referential integrity
+- Unique constraints prevent duplicate enrolments and duplicate grade entries

 ---

 ## Data Generation
-A simulated dataset was created to reflect a realistic UK university environment:
+A simulated dataset was created to reflect a realistic academic environment:

-- 300 students across 5 departments
+- **300 students** distributed across 5 departments
-- Multiple courses per department
+- **10 courses**, with each department offering multiple modules
-- Each student enrolled in multiple courses
+- Each student is enrolled in **3 courses** (department-based + elective)
-- Coursework and exam-based assessments
+- Each course includes both **coursework and exam assessments**
-- Weighted grading system applied
+- A **weighted grading system** is applied to reflect real academic structures

-Grades were generated to follow a realistic distribution:
+Grades were generated to follow a realistic UK classification distribution:
-- Most results fall within **2:1 and 2:2**
+- Most results fall within **2:1 (60–69%) and 2:2 (50–59%)**
-- Smaller proportions of **First, Third, and Fail**
+- Smaller proportions of **First-class (70%+)**, **Third (40–49%)**, and **Fail (<40%)**
-- Coursework scores are slightly higher than exam scores
+- Coursework scores are slightly higher than exam scores to reflect typical performance patterns

 ---

-## Key Insights
+## Key Analysis & Insights

 ### Course Performance
 - Academic performance varies across courses
-- Some subjects achieve higher average grades than others
+- Some subjects consistently achieve higher average grades than others
-- Quantitative subjects tend to have lower average performance
+- More quantitative courses tend to have lower average performance

 ### Student Performance
 - A small group of students consistently achieve **First-class results**